Yvonne Lim

 Yvonne Lim (born 28 September 1976) is a Singaporean actress.

 Best known for starring in many Chinese-language television dramas in Singapore, Taiwan and mainland China, Yvonne is one of the few actresses to have won both the Best Actress and the Best Supporting Actress awards at Singapore's Star Awards.

 Early life and education

 Lim was born to Hokkien-speaking family.
 She studied at CHIJ St Theresa's Convent and graduated with a Diploma in Electronic, Computer, & Communication Engineering (DECC) at Singapore Polytechnic in 1996.

 In an interview with SP's alumni magazine, she stated that she was a "shy girl" who rarely took part in extracurricular activities.
 At the recommendation of some friends, she took part in the Miss Singapore Polytechnic beauty pageant and finished first runner-up.
 She was a finalist with Go Magazine's Cover Girl Contest and did some modelling before joining Star Search Singapore 1997.
-While she was eliminated in the finals but she was offered a contract by the Television Corporation of Singapore (predecessor of MediaCorp).
+While she was eliminated in the finals but she was offered a contract by the Television Corporation of Singapore.